Movie Review: "Funny Girl" by William Wyler

 I have always liked music, and when music is combined with a great story I cannot help but loving it.
 This is the reason why I enjoy musicals so much.
 I am aware that most people consider the musicals made during the Golden Age of Hollywood to be the best of all times, but while I believe them to be excellent, I feel more inclined to the ones released during the sixties.
 The one I am going to speak about today came out in 1964, and even though I discovered it many years later, I call it my favorite.
 I am speaking about “Funny Girl”.

-William Wyler, well known for being the man with most Academy Awards nominations in the category Best Director, brings us a movie based in the life of the actress Fanny Brice.
+William Wyler, well known for being the man with most Academy Awards nominations in the category Best Director, brings us a movie based in the life of actress Fanny Brice.
 This musical had been a great success on Broadway some years before the movie was released, an also counted with Barbra Streisand as its protagonist.
 That is why producer Ray Stark considered her the only possible choice for the role, even though Streisand had never performed in a film until that moment.

 After a bit of a struggle, Fanny gets a part in a vaudeville show, and the success of it awaken the interest of Florence Ziegfield, the famous showman.
 Ziegfield offers Fanny a part in his spectacle, and she soon becomes one of the most famous Ziegfield's Follies.
 Her artistic perspective not always match that of his boss, a fact that gets her in trouble sometimes, but in spite of everything, Fanny’s career starts to grow.

 In the meantime, Fanny develops a love relationship with Nicky Arnstein, which will progress through the years and eventually lead to marriage.
-Very soon it is clear that Fanny’s unconditional love towards her husband is not enough to keep the relationship in a healthy state: Arnstein’s issues with play, his inability to financially sustain his wife and child, and his resilience to let Fanny adopt the role of money maker of the couple, slowly begin to complicate the marital situation, and so, our protagonist's life.
+Very soon it is clear that Fanny’s unconditional love towards her husband is not enough to keep the relationship healthy: Arnstein’s issues with play, his inability to financially sustain his wife and child, and his resilience to let Fanny adopt the role of money maker of the couple, slowly begin to complicate the marital situation, and so, our protagonist's life.

 Why should you be watching it?